inky03/my-stuff/README.md

-# VS. Impostor V4 flas
+# my FNF mod work
-repository with source files of **my own work** for the vs impostor v4 fnf mod, along with old versions of them
+repository with source files of **my own work** for some mods, such as vs impostor v4

-includes
-- red impostor
-- green impostor
-- cutscene work
+- fla files
-- icons
+- aseprite files
-- and other shit
+- a png (crazy aint it)

+go wild (with credit of course)